yunchih/network-trouble-report-system/README.md

 * Return of DB: Array.
 * Feedback: If anymore API or any modification of configuration is needed, please open issue to discuss.

+### Login URL

+* `/fb-auth/login`
+  * Query:
+    * redirect: The URL to be redirected to after login successfully.
+  * Description:
+    * FB login fail: redirect back to /fb-auth/login.
+    * FB login successfully
+      * Have not completed register process: redirect to register page.
+      * Have completed register process: redirect to the URL specified in the request URL.
+If not specified, it will redirect to `/static/index.html`

 ### User API

+* `POST /register`
+  * Parameter: none.
+  * Query:
+    * name
+    * roomNumber
+    * ip
+    * mac
+    * fb-id
+    * studentId
+    * agree
+      * Agree with term of service.
+This query must be true otherwise the request will be rejected.
+  * Description:
+  * Permission: Only those who have login and have not complete register process.

 This category of APIs provide user-related operation.

 * `GET /user/current`